We are looking for passionate people to become SMART Trustees

 - A background in business development and/or experience of being an entrepreneur

-- Networks and contacts within relevant business networks, academia, public sector organisations (Local Authorities, NHS) or voluntary sector organisations in Bedford, Milton Keynes, Oxford or Wokingham.
+- Networks and contacts within relevant business networks, academia, public sector organisations (Local Authorities, NHS) or voluntary sector organisations in Bedford, Milton Keynes or Oxford.

 Commitment required & location of meetings: